 You love playing with your chemistry set, mixing all the different chemicals to see which ones explode.
-After a few mishaps on the home front, your high school guidance counselor suggests that you pursue a career that is technical, chemical, and good for other human beings.
-Later on in life, you find out she was steering you away from a career as an arsonist.
+After a few mishaps on the home front, your high school guidance counselor suggests that you pursue a career that's technical, chemical, and (most importantly) good for other human beings.
+As you start your residency, you realize she was steering you away from a career as an arsonist.